Blog Layout

 These are examples of insights that can surface when people dig into their family histories.
 Teachers, however, need to be prepared for the tendency of white students to re-inscribe triumphal stories they likely learned about immigrant ancestors who arrived with nothing and made good.
 Without denying their hard work, it is possible to encourage students to look into (or look under) what may be forgotten, hidden, or buried.
 For example, for a long time I assumed that none of my ancestors had been slave holders because I had not heard about it and slavery did not immediately jump out as I did family history research.
 But when I specifically asked myself that question, I discovered that yes, indeed, a great-great-great grandfather had owned a family before the Civil War.
 That discovery led to my novel Family History in Black and White .
 You don't have to invent how to teach family history in a way that unearths structural racism.
 Others have already been doing so, and some are posting their work on the internet or writing about it.
 For example, Susan Thorne shares her course Reckoning with Inequality Via Critical Family History , which she taught at Duke University in Summer, 2021.
 Jennifer Mueller has been teaching critical family history courses in sociology, as a way to examine inter-generational transfer of wealth, for many years.
 As she explains in her 2013 article in Teaching Sociology — "Tracing family, teaching race: Critical race pedagogy in the millennial sociology classroom"—she specifically asks her students to look into questions such as: "Is there a family history connected to slavery?
 Did anyone in previous generations inherit property, money, or businesses?
 Did parents or grandparents receive down payment help for purchasing a home or assistance with college?
 Did the family take advantage of formal programs that would facilitate wealth/capital acquisition, like the Homestead Act or the GI Bill?
 Did anyone use social networks to get jobs, secure loans, open businesses?" (p.
 175).
 She also works to create a collaborative climate in her classroom in which "we are all in this together" so that students help each other and support each other as they deal with difficult information.
 Of course, you may need to remove the term "critical" from any course title or description.
 But looking into family history with a critical eye for what may be hidden or buried can be an excellent tool to unearth and examine issues that have been otherwise banned.

-By Christine Sleeter 15 May, 2021
+By Christine Sleeter May 15, 2021

 I have watched in amazement as state legislatures have rushed to ban the teaching of critical race theory, or any curriculum that is based on it.
 To date, bills have been advanced in seven states banning the teaching of critical race theory in schools, and in one of these states—Idaho—the bill has been signed into law.
 While such bills have not been advanced in California, attacks on ethnic studies increasingly call out critical race theory.
 Critics claim that it is a divisive ideology that teaches hate, indoctrinates students with hate toward white people, and injects race into what should be a colorblind curriculum.
 I come to this controversy as a white scholar of race and curriculum, who has used critical race theory as an analytical tool in some of my academic work, and who has spent decades teaching predominantly white audiences about race and racism.
 I view attempts to censor critical race theory as an uninformed reaction to fear, a reaction that over the long run will be more harmful than helpful to the nation’s ability to grapple with its legacy of racism.
 Critics of critical race theory (as well as critics of various forms of anti-racist education ) often base their concern on the belief that talking about race is what produces racism, and that if we all try to be colorblind, racism will go away.
 This belief contradicts findings of the numerous research studies I have reviewed for the National Education Association on the impact of ethnic studies courses on students (including white students).
 Studies find fairly consistently that students (especially white students) begin with shallow conceptions of what racism is and how racism works, but by the end of a course that focuses on structural racism, have generally more positive racial attitudes than they began with.
 In other words, rather than fomenting racial hatred, coursework that examines structural racism generally improves cross-racial understanding.
 The words “critical” and “race,” especially when put together, seem to operate as red flags that scare people.
 So let us briefly examine what critical race theory actually is.
 It is a stretch to call it an ideology.
 Merriam and Webster defined ideology as “the integrated assertions, theories and aims that constitute a sociopolitical program” and “a systematic body of concepts especially about human life or culture.”
 Critical race theory can be understood more accurately as a body of analytical tools for examining how race and racism work, premised on the assumptions that race is a social construct rather than a biological fact, and that racism is deeply ingrained in U.S. society.
 Critical race theory emerged from legal scholars of color who wanted to understand why civil rights legislation and litigation that purported to eradicate racism did not achieve its goal.
 In other words, following the Civil Rights movement, people of color have still experienced ongoing racial discrimination.
 Why?
 That is the central question the analytical tools of critical race theory seek to understand.
 For example, one analytical tool is taking seriously people of color’s experiences with racism, based on the assumption that white people experience race differently from people of color, but that most public theorizing about race has been done by white people.
 (The unfounded theory that talking about race produces racism is one such theory.)
 Another analytical tool, interest convergence, holds that people act on their own self-interest.
 Interest convergence asks how racial remedies that seem fair to white people actually advance white self-interests.
 If this brief explanation doesn’t sound like critical race theory as you have heard it discussed publicly, you have probably heard it discussed by people who do not understand it, but extrapolate what they think combining the words “critical” and “race” must mean.
 If I don’t recognize critical race theory as I hear it characterized in the news and on the floor of state legislatures, that is because the bogey man people have invented out of fear doesn’t bear much resemblance to the academic theory I have studied and used.
 But I think the deeper question legislators are wrestling with is this: Should elementary and secondary age children and youth study race and racism in U.S. society, particularly as framed through the intellectual work of scholars of color?
 Does such curriculum teach hate?
 It is important to realize that there is a huge difference between understanding, critiquing, and working to change white supremacy, versus hating white people.
 White supremacy is an institutionalized system that uses power to prioritize the needs and well-being of white people over of people of color, based on the assumption that white people are superior.
 White individuals do not have to uphold white supremacy, and many do not.
 In fact, challenging white supremacy and building inclusive institutions requires the involvement of white people.
 If we want to eradicate this nation’s legacy of racism, we have to learn to confront racism directly, and to see it as a systemic issue and not only an issue of individual prejudice.
 Teaching young people about racism is not indoctrination, but rather teaching viewpoints and providing factual data related to racism that they otherwise are not likely exposed to.
 Young people need to make up their own minds about how to think about race, but the better informed they are, the more thoughtfully they will do so.
 Rather than banning the analytical and pedagogical tools that enable this work, we would get much farther if we supported the preparation of teachers to teach race in the schoolhouse well.

-By Christine Sleeter 10 Feb, 2021
+By Christine Sleeter February 10, 2021

 I grew up hearing a story about my grandfather who, with nothing but a third grade education, ended up providing for his family and doing well economically.
 The story's implication was that he worked hard for what he got, and if he could do it, so could anyone else.
 For a long time, I didn’t think to analyze this story critically.
 Like many other people, I simply accepted it.
 (He did work hard, by the way, that part of the story I’ve never disputed.)
 As I discussed in a recent talk invited by the Sutro Library in San Francisco, I began developing Critical Family History as I delved into my own white family’s historical experiences, replacing the historical amnesia I had grown up with, with a fine-grained look at how social systems had worked for, and for the most part benefited, my ancestors and ultimately me.
 I sensed that locating me and my people within that past would provide a basis for joining efforts to address injustices that have long historic roots, injustices that I have inherited and for the most part benefited from.
 I am not by any means the first person, nor the first professional class white person, to dig into my ancestors’ roles in creating, maintaining, and benefiting from social systems at the expense of people who have been minoritized and/or economically poor.
 But I think that I have provided a language and some examples that are helping to bring to the table others who are interested in, thinking about, or already engaged in this work.
 My own work can be found in a handful of academic articles (such as "Critical family history: Situating family within contexts of power relationships" published in 2016 by the Journal of Multidisciplinary Research , and "Becoming white: Reinterpreting a family story by putting race back into the picture" published in 2011 by Race Ethnicity and Education ).
 It can also be found in three novels: White Bread examines culture and language that German ancestors were forced to give up, even as they benefited from white supremacy.
 The Inheritance tells the story of a white person coming to grips with being a descendant of the colonizers of Indigenous peoples, and what one might do with that knowledge.
 Family History in Black and White , which will appear in about March 2021, explores racism today and historically through viewpoints of two school administrators, one Black and the other white.
 Stay tuned for that one, I think it’s my best novel yet.
 In mid-2020, I guest edited a special issue of the journal Genealogy , focusing on Critical Family History .
 Seventeen articles by authors in the U.S. and New Zealand explore topics such as uncovering a family's settler colonial history, examining what it means to be Black in an interracial family, finding out how white grandparents became citizens (the process for whites was not like the cumbersome process today), using photovoice to find untold stories in a Vietnamese immigrant family, and seeking dual U.S.-Cabo Verde citizenship.
 These articles show different ways of using Critical Family History, but what they all have in common are revelations that come when one's family is explicitly situated within historic relations of power.
 Just a couple of days ago, I was thrilled to be featured in a wonderful article in an Australian online-publication called Conversations.
 That article , "Truth telling and giving back: How settler colonials are coming to terms with painful family histories" highlights several white people in Australia and the U.S. who are uncovering “their family histories as a way of re-examining the impact of centuries of dispossession and slavery of Indigenous peoples.”
 When I started working with the idea of Critical Family History, I sensed that it has power to engage members of diverse groups of people in a critical examination of our shared pasts, and particularly pasts in which some of our ancestors built structures to benefit people like themselves, at the expense of other people.
 Those structures still exist.
 We inherit them.
 We can dismantle them.
 Many examples are now showing how.